THE BATTLE OF CRMS - HUBSPOT VS SALESFORCE

 HubSpot also offers you the ability to upgrade to some premium HubSpot sales tools along the way, if your team needs added functionality.

-Hidden Fees, Costs & Add-ons
+HubSpot vs Salesforce Hidden Fees, Costs & Add-ons

 There are a few areas where cost can rise above the base user/support costs.
+For Salesforce, here are some premium tools that can increase your cost:

-- Knowledgebase user license
+- Knowledge base user license

 - Advanced analytics